 Top tips when it comes to apple cider vinegar

-You can spot unfiltered ACV by the distinctive cloudy, floating substance towards the bottom of the bottle.
+- You can spot unfiltered, raw apple cider vinegar by the distinctive cloudy, floating substance towards the bottom of the bottle.
 It should also be indicated on the label.

 A summary of apple cider vinegar

-There isn’t a huge amount of research that suggests that apple cider vinegar is a miracle health cure.
+There isn’t much research that suggests that apple cider vinegar is a miracle health cure, and there definitely isn’t any research to indicate that it is the solution to fast weight loss.

-However, the information at our disposal suggests that it has many health benefits.
+However, the information at our disposal suggests that it does have many health benefits.

-If you are looking to lose weight, the best option would be to concentrate on your calorie and sugar intake as part of a healthy, balanced diet.
+If you want to lose weight sustainably, the best option would be to concentrate on your calorie and sugar intake as part of a balanced diet, get good sleep and exercise regularly.

 Apple cider vinegar FAQs...